TrackableEntities/trackable-entities/ReadMe.txt

 Also included is a MergeChanges on ChangeTrackingCollection, which merges original and updated entities.

+Version 1.03 included templates for Repository and Unit of Work.

+Version 2.0.0 added support for all relationship types:
+1-M, 1-1, M-1, and M-M. Improved MergeChanges was added,
+as well as LoadRelatedEntities DbContext extension method.

 The repository contains source code, NuGet packages, samples, and Visual Studio Extension projects.